ShaunJPartridge/Data-Analytics-Portfolio/SQL/Warehouse Performance Analysis/README.md

 |Orders - 10,000 x 5|Warehouse - 10 x 5|

 ### 3. Clean & Prepare the Data
+The table, `Orders`, appeared clean at first glance but when I sorted it by the `order_date` column, there was an outlier with a date of 2023-09-01.
+To handle this one row, I simply excluded it using the `WHERE` clause in all of the queries.

 ### 4. Analyze the Data